nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
 User enters the wrong input format (eg: doctor name/medical condition exceeds length, invalid duration...)
     * 1b1.
-Medimate informs the user the use of incorrect format.
+MediMate informs the user the use of incorrect format.
     * 1b2. user inputs valid format.

       Use case resumes at step 2.

 * 1c.
 User request to generate a new MC without finishing previous MC generation.
     * 1c1.
-Medimate informs the user can not do multiple MC generation at the same time.
+MediMate informs the user can not do multiple MC generation at the same time.
     * 1c2. user finishes previous MC generation with correct format successfully.

     Use case ends.